MohammedHasanN/Manual-Testing-Templates/README.md

-# Test Cases and Software Manual Testing Templates.
+# Software Manual Testing Templates.

-In the manual testing process, test cases are carried out by hand without the aid of an automated tool.
+In the manual testing process, creating bugs are carried out by hand without the aid of an automated tool.
 The process can be quite challenging at times, so I've developed a repository of manual testing ideas and templates based on real-world experience that can be applied in various contexts.

 ![Intro](https://user-images.githubusercontent.com/121660086/211140364-5ce5ecdf-24a4-469d-9262-46a2c8437f62.png)